 The LTTE (Liberation Tigers of Tamil Eelam) was formed in 1976 by Prabhakaran with the intention of acquiring a homeland for the Tamils in Sri Lanka in the north and east parts of the island.

 The group first struck in July 1983 when they attacked an army patrol at Tirunelveli in Jaffna.
 13 army men were killed which prompted violence on civilian Tamils by the majority community.
-The initial days of the LTTE was focused on fighting other Tamil factions and consolidating power as the sole representative of the Sri Lankan Tamils.
+The initial days of the LTTE were focused on fighting other Tamil factions and consolidating power as the sole representative of the Sri Lankan Tamils.
 This was achieved by 1986, the same year it captured Jaffna.

 There were many skirmishes between the government and the insurgents in which civilians were also affected.
 Many Tamils left their homes for the eastern part of the country.

 Indian Intervention in the Sri Lankan Civil War

 In 1987, Rajiv Gandhi decided to intervene in the situation mainly because of separatism issues in Tamil Nadu and also to avoid the potential swarm of refugees from Sri Lanka to Indian shores, setting a new stage for the India-Sri Lanka relations